Women can get the Covid vaccine at any time after giving birth: Experts | ExBulletin

-Women can be vaccinated against COVID-19 at any time after childbirth, health care experts emphasized that even pregnant women need to be vaccinated to protect them from infection.
+Women can get Vaccination with Covid-19 at any time after childbirth For her baby, health care experts said and emphasized that even pregnant women need to be vaccinated to protect them from infection.

 The government recently allowed vaccinations for lactating mothers.